F1 (film): Plot

 Aging former Formula One (F1) prodigy Sonny Hayes has spent the last 30 years living as a racer-for-hire, following a career-ending crash at the 1993 Spanish Grand Prix that has left him burdened by the failure to live up to his potential.
 (Note: Based on Martin Donnelly and his career-ending crash at the 1990 Spanish Grand Prix.)
 After winning the 24 Hours of Daytona, (Note: Sonny is depicted winning the GTD class of the 24 Hours of Daytona, the fourth-highest class after GTP, LMP2, and GTD Pro; under the rules in IMSA, drivers who are older than 55—regardless of status—are declared amateurs.) he is approached by his former teammate Rubén Cervantes, owner of the struggling APXGP F1 team, who asks him to be their second driver.
 Rubén explains that unless APXGP wins one of the nine remaining Grands Prix of the season, his investors will sell the team.
 Sonny reluctantly agrees after Rubén insists that victory will prove he is the "best in the world".

-At the Silverstone track, Sonny meets the team, including technical director Kate McKenna and ambitious rookie Joshua Pearce.
-Joshua fears the failing APXGP could derail his career and aims to attract interest from another team.
+Sonny meets the team, including technical director Kate McKenna and ambitious rookie Joshua Pearce.
+Joshua fears that the failing APXGP could derail his career and aims to attract interest from another team.
 Sonny struggles with the modern F1 machinery but quickly diagnoses APXGP's weaknesses, proposing that the vehicles be upgraded with enhanced aerodynamics to compensate for their speed disadvantage.

-On his return at the British Grand Prix, Sonny and Joshua race against each other rather than cooperating, resulting in both crashing out.
+At the British Grand Prix, Sonny and Joshua compete against each other rather than cooperating, resulting in both crashing out.
 Acknowledging the team's need to secure a points finish, Sonny exploits the rules at the Hungarian Grand Prix by deliberately colliding with rivals to trigger safety car periods.
 This allows Joshua to close the gap to the frontrunners and secure APXGP's first top-ten finish.
 (Note: The sequence is based on the intentional crash of Nelson Piquet Jr. at the 2008 Singapore Grand Prix.)
 During the rain-affected Italian Grand Prix, Sonny advises Joshua to remain on slick tires, trading grip for speed and elevating him to second place.
-Ignoring Sonny's instruction to wait for a straight before overtaking Max Verstappen, Joshua skids off the track, and his car bursts into flames.
+However, he ignores Sonny's instruction to wait for a straight before overtaking Max Verstappen, skids and flies off the track, while his car bursts into flames.
 (Note: The crash draws from Alex Peroni's airborne accident at the 2019 Monza Formula 3 round, as well as Niki Lauda's at the 1976 German Grand Prix and Romain Grosjean's at the 2020 Bahrain Grand Prix.)
-Although rescued by Sonny, Joshua misses the next three races through injury, while his mother and the press criticize Sonny's high-risk approach.
-Sonny performs well during Joshua's absence, thanks in large part to Kate's new upgrades improving the car's performance.
+Sonny rescues him, but Joshua is injured and misses the next three races.